top of page

 How to get rid of unhelpful habits?

 James Clear outlines several powerful strategies in his book Atomic Habits .
-I’ve summarized a few of them below—methods that have proven highly effective for both me and my clients.
+I’ve summarized a few of them below—methods that have proven highly effective for me.
 Remove the cues from your environment If you want to reduce binge eating, start by buying smaller quantities and keeping them out of sight.
 Over time, this simple step can help you regain control of the habit.
 It’s worked well for me.
 Remember the saying, “Out of sight, out of mind”?
-Make it unat
+Make it unattractive Focus on th

 How do we sustain newly created habits?